Range, Endurance, and Optimal Speed Estimates for Multicopters: Introduction

 Based on the proposed method, we present a pen-and-paper algorithm to calculate the range, endurance, and optimal flight speed of a multirotor vehicle based on its propeller diameter, its battery capacity, its size, and its mass.

-The subsequent sections first survey the related work, then our approach to range, endurance, and optimal speed estimation is presented.
-Subsequently the experimental verification of our model is shown.
-Finally, the simple and accurate pen-and-paper algorithm used to generate Fig.~\ref{fig:overview} is presented.
+This method has also been used to generate Fig.~\ref{fig:overview}.